menu

 Occupations and Workforce

 Wesleyville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Wesleyville is a borough of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Wesleyville who work in maintenance occupations (12.53%), sales jobs (11.34%), and food service (10.21%).
+Overall, Wesleyville is a borough of service providers, transportation and shipping workers, and professionals.
+There are especially a lot of people living in Wesleyville who work in maintenance occupations (12.37%), sales jobs (11.24%), and healthcare suport services (9.92%).

 Also of interest is that Wesleyville has more people living here who work in computers and math than 95% of the places in the US.